tapfortap/Documentation/iOSAPIReference.md

 **Return Value**

-  - TFTInterstitial - A new instance of Interstitial.
+  - _TFTInterstitial_ - A new instance of Interstitial.

 ---

 #### + (TFTInterstitial *)interstialWithDelegate:(id<TFTInterstitialDelegate>) delegate;

-Creates and starts loading an interstitial with the provided listener.
+Creates and instance of TFTInterstitial and starts loading an interstitial with the provided delegate.

 **Parameters**